Xeloan/Xia-2-Next-genertation-discord-bot-based-on-open-AI/README.md

 # Limitions
 The bot still has some limitions.
 It recognizes you as Xeloan.
 For drawing without command, you should first ask Xia to draw one by saying something like "Help me draw a picture please".
 Then you can describe the picture.
 When you think it's time to start to draw, send something like "start to draw please", "start", etc. Then Xia will draw a picture for you.
+Chances are that the long-term memory might not work properly(but very little).